CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     counted and their count is reported instead of reporting one row per invalidation.
 -   The translation engine may be configured to continue even if an invalid value is encountered.
-This behavior is usefull to get a complete report of invalid values.
+This behavior is useful to get a complete report of invalid values.
 -   Progress is reported every “logFrequency” lines.
 This is a configuration variable defaulting to 500.